 Located in the far south-west corner of Western Australia, the region is a popular wine destination in a rugged natural setting.
 As well as its 155 wineries, Margaret River has a vibrant food scene with fine restaurants, boutique breweries, art galleries and fresh produce.

-Visit Margaret River and discover an exciting combination of great food and wine, tall forests, stunning beaches and world-class surf breaks, tall forests, undulating farmland and ancient caves.
+Visit Margaret River and discover an exciting combination of great food and wine, stunning beaches and world-class surf breaks, tall forests, undulating farmland and ancient caves.

 The region was ‘discovered’ in the mid 1960s by scientists Professor Harold Olmo and Dr John Gladstones who identified it as a potentially great grape growing region.
 The region’s first commercial vines were planted in 1967 by regional pioneer Dr Tom Cullity.
 Viticulture is now firmly established in this relatively young wine region, which is only just over 40 years old.